belatrix/WebAllStars/README.md

-Thanks help to improve this document.
+Thanks, help to improve this document.

-Belatrix Web All stars Team
+Belatrix Web Connect Team